Taxation in Finland: Taxation of non-residents

-Anyone who has arrived in Finland and stayed longer than 6 months will become, from Tax Administrator's view, a resident.
-The residents' worldwide income is subject to Finnish tax, so that no distinction exists between the source country.
+Anyone who has arrived in Finland and stayed for more than 6 months will, from the Tax Administrator's perspective, be considered a resident.
+The residents' worldwide income is subject to Finnish tax, so no distinction is made by source country.
 Non-residents are subjected only to taxation of Finnish-sourced income.

 ID number and tax number

 Persons working in Finland for a short period can get their Finnish personal ID at the tax office.
-The Finnish Tax Administration is entitled to enter information into the Population Register System and distribute identity codes jointly with Local Register Offices if the matter concerns foreigners who arrive for temporary periods, i.e. less than one year to work in Finland.
+The Finnish Tax Administration is entitled to enter information into the Population Register System and to distribute identity codes jointly with Local Register Offices if the matter concerns foreigners who arrive in Finland for temporary periods (i.e., less than one year) to work.
 ID requires following information entered to the system: Full name, Date of birth, Sex, Place of birth, Address, Citizenship, Native language and Occupation.

-In association of measures against grey economy in the construction industry, a new act governing the mandatory tax numbers and the public register of tax numbers was adopted in 2012.
-At the moment mandatory Tax Numbers are issued for construction-industry workers only.
-The Individual Tax Number does not reveal the individual's age, sex or date of birth.
+In association with measures against the grey economy in the construction industry, a new act governing the mandatory tax numbers and the public register of tax numbers was adopted in 2012.
+At the moment, mandatory Tax Numbers are issued only to construction-industry workers.
+The Individual Tax Number does not reveal the individual's age, sex, or date of birth.
 The number doesn't change when a worker moves on to work for another employer or to work at another construction site.